Hancock33/batocera.piboy/README.md

-Unoffical Port of Batocera to the DMG Piboy
+Unoffical Port of Batocera to the DMG Piboy.

+All credits to the team at https://batocera.org/